alipio/ptext/README.md

 5. Add syntax highlighting configuration.
 6. Add file browser mode.
 7. Add shell mode.
-8. Add a self contained help-system.
+8. Add a self-contained help system.
 9. Add vertical and horizontal split.
 10. Add VI mode.
 11. Add utf support.

 ### Work in progress⚒️:
-This is still a work in progress project!
+This is still a work-in-progress project!

 ### Contributions💖:
 I appreciate contributions but first of all, you must read the <br>